Key messages

 Deaths data in this measure are from five jurisdictions for which the quality of Indigenous identification in the deaths data is considered to be adequate; namely, New South Wales, Queensland, Western Australia, South Australia and the Northern Territory.
 Data by remoteness are reported for all Australian states and territories combined (see Data sources: National Mortality Database).

-In the period 2015–2019, 279 deaths of Indigenous Australians were due to kidney disease (including acute and chronic kidney disease), based on underlying cause of death.
-Kidney diseases accounted for 1.8% of Indigenous deaths.
-Of these, 58% were deaths of Indigenous females.
+Based on underlying cause of death, in the period 2015–2019, there were 279 deaths of Indigenous Australians that were due to kidney disease (including acute and chronic kidney disease), corresponding to a rate of 7.8 deaths per 100,000 population.
+Kidney diseases accounted for 1.8% of Indigenous deaths and 58% of kidney disease deaths were attributable to Indigenous females.

-In 2015–2019, and based on underlying cause of death:
+In 2015–2019, based on underlying cause of death:

-- the rate of deaths due to kidney disease among Indigenous Australians was 7.8 deaths per 100,000 population, with a higher rate for females than males (9.1 compared with 6.5 per 100,000, respectively).
+- The rate of deaths due to kidney disease was higher for Indigenous females than Indigenous males (9.1 compared with 6.5 per 100,000, respectively).

-- the death rate due to kidney diseases for Indigenous Australians was highest in the Northern Territory (17 per 100,000) and lowest in New South Wales (4.1 per 100,000).
+- The death rate due to kidney diseases for Indigenous Australians was highest in the Northern Territory (17 per 100,000) and lowest in New South Wales (4.1 per 100,000).

-- the rate of deaths due to kidney disease among Indigenous Australians in Remote and very remote areas combined was 2.7 times the rate in non-remote areas (Major cities, Inner and Outer regional areas) (Table D1.23.2, Table D1.23.24, Table D1.23.30).
+- The rate of deaths due to kidney disease among Indigenous Australians in Remote and very remote areas combined was 2.7 times the rate in non-remote areas (Major cities, Inner and Outer regional areas) (Table D1.23.2, Table D1.23.24, Table D1.23.30).

-After adjusting for differences in the age structure between the two populations, deaths due to kidney diseases for Indigenous Australians were 2.3 times the rate for non-Indigenous Australians (Table D1.10.4).
-Considering both underlying causes and associated causes of death, the rate of deaths related to kidney diseases was 2.8 times as high for Indigenous Australians as for non-Indigenous Australians (Table D1.23.24).
+After adjusting for differences in the age structure between the two populations, based on underlying cause of death, deaths due to kidney diseases for Indigenous Australians were 2.3 times the rate for non-Indigenous Australians (Table D1.10.4).

 Hospitalisation for chronic kidney disease